loneicewolf/nls_933w_dll/README.md

 ## Introduction

-REPLACE_NAME is a malware that targets storage device firmware, specifically HDD/SSD firmware, making it a boot/rootkit. **In a nutshell, that's REPLACE_NAME**.
+NLS is a malware that targets storage device firmware, specifically HDD/SSD firmware, making it a boot/rootkit. **In a nutshell, that's NLS**.

 ### Purpose

-This repository is a collection of REPLACE_NAME-related files gathered from various sources to make it more accessible for researchers and antivirus developers.
+This repository is a collection of NLS-related files gathered from various sources to make it more accessible for researchers and antivirus developers.
 The repository includes:
 - **Binary/Raw files**
 - **Memory and Hardware Dumps (`JTAG`/`UART`)**
 - **Sample Firmwares (before and after with diff)**